movementlabsxyz/movement/docker/compose/grafana-alloy/README.md

 echo "MOVE_DEV=${HOME}" >> .env
 ```

-You need to add also env vars that will be passed to grafana alloy.
+You need to add also env vars that will be passed to Grafana Alloy.
 Those will be used
-to ship logs, metrics and traces ti grafana cloud.
+to ship logs, metrics and traces ti Grafana Cloud.

 GOTO -> 1password -> grafana-alloy(vault) -> grafana-cloud-alloy-credentials(secure note)
 <br>